Aimeedeer/meal-swap/README.md

 #### Meal 5 · 8:53 PM

-Baked brussel's sprouts and goop-covered chicken, paired with the same wine from the afternoon.
+Baked Brussels sprouts and goop-covered chicken, paired with the same wine from the afternoon.

 Our plan was to make nachos tonight,